I scratched out more of the light areas and defined certain areas.

 At different points, the scales can come off as little pieces that remind one of dandruff.
 At other times, the scales can come of as fuller pieces of skin.

-One day we notices a piece of skin that had pulled away from his arm.
-The piece of scale skin matched his upper arm, elbow and part of his lower arm.
+One day we notices a piece of skin that had pulled away from her arm.
+The piece of scale skin matched her upper arm, elbow and part of her lower arm.

-Another time, we noticed his eye was looking bulgy.
+Another time, we noticed her eye was looking bulgy.
 The scales had pulled away.
 The old scales looked like the area around his eye.

 Children enjoy playing Hide and Seek.
 There's mystery and surprise in the game of Hide and Seek.